Published on January 10th, 2020 and Updated on June 25th, 2020

 It’s happening.
 The pregnancy test has shown positive and just like that, this is your first pregnancy.
 Are you ready to be a mom?
+When is your due date?
+(Hint: try our pregnancy calculator to find out.)
 What are you going to name her?
 Wait, is she going to be a she… or he?

 Being pregnant for the first time comes with a lot of questions.
 People will tell first-time moms that pregnancy is the most rewarding 9 months of their lives—which they will be, of course.
 But they will also be some of the most confusing and challenging.
 That’s life, isn’t it?